 The low profile in the water facilitates the feeling of being close to the water that you find in traditional, hardshell kayaks.
 That, in turn, makes for a more comfortable paddling experience and easier paddling against the wind.
 A reasonably large cockpit also lets us bring our dogs with, or pack the bow with a small amount of gear and spend the full day out comfortably enjoying everything your favorite lake has to offer.

-Just as with the Advanced Elements PackLite, we had some concerns and complaints about the listed weight capacity of the AdvancedFrame.
+We have some concerns and complaints about the listed weight capacity of the AdvancedFrame.
 Though AE claims it can hold 300lbs of human and gear, when our 6'1", 220lb tester hopped in to take the yak for a spin, even without any additional gear he rode rather low in the water and freely took on extra weight as the lake threw waves over the hull with relative ease.
 Despite this added challenge, he still preferred the comfort of this well-designed craft over the other single kayaks.

 Ease of Set Up